callum/version/readme.md

 Proposal_v004.txt
 ```

-No matter which file you choose, the app will always determine the next available version for you and will never overwrite an exisiting one.
+No matter which file you choose, the app will always determine the next available version for you and will never overwrite an existing one.

-For a command-line alternative, see [https://github.com/callum/version-filename](version-filename)
+For a command-line alternative, see [callum/version-filename](https://github.com/callum/version-filename)